Children, Youth and Family Ministry

 These wondering questions are open-ended, and invite our children to make their own connections.
 They invite children to form a deep and honest relationship with God.
 Adults don’t try to nudge them toward "correct answers" with these questions.
 Rather, we are co-investigators into the wonder and awe of God’s presence in the stories.

-We invite you to come to a Godly Play meeting one Sunday morning (at 9am) to experience Godly Play's truly unique approach to children's faith formation.
+We invite you to come to a Godly Play meeting during our morning service (at 10am) to experience Godly Play's truly unique approach to children's faith formation.
 Experiencing it firsthand is the BEST way to understand the magic of this approach.

 Follow the links below to learn more about the founder, Jerome Berryman, and the Godly Play curriculum.